 Many people are surprised to find out that there’s FDA-approved medication to stop drinking or cut back.
 Medications such as naltrexone and acamprosate are supported by randomized controlled trials, including an analysis published in JAMA, which revealed both medications reduce the risk of returning to any drinking.
 Another medication option you may have heard about is disulfiram, also known as Antabuse, which supports goals specifically for abstinence (not moderation).
 You can read our resources section and connect with a physician to answer questions such as what is the difference between naltrexone vs. Antabuse?
 Which is right for me?
 How does disulfiram work?
 What are naltrexone benefits?
 And any other questions you may have about medication.
 If medication isn’t right for you, that’s okay!
 Other evidence-based AA alternatives may be a better fit for you and your recovery process.

 Specialized alcohol therapy

 Another common misconception is that therapy is only effective at treating mental health conditions such as anxiety and depression.
 While therapy is a great tool for addressing those conditions which both commonly occur with AUD, research shows cognitive behavioral therapy can also help reduce alcohol consumption.
 Therapy can reveal the influences and triggers of unhealthy alcohol use and help you build new coping skills.
 For example, some people might uncover a strong connection between social anxiety and alcohol use, which they can address through therapy.

-In addition to identifying and managing triggers, incorporating therapy in your recovery program can help you stay sober by providing tools for managing negative thoughts and cravings, boundary setting, and fostering healthy relationships.
+In addition to identifying and managing triggers, incorporating online alcohol therapy in your recovery program can help you stay sober by providing tools for managing negative thoughts and cravings, boundary setting, and fostering healthy relationships.
 People in AA may also be in therapy outside of their AA program.
 While starting any form of therapy is an act of self-care, working with a therapist trained and specialized in treating substance use disorders can be especially helpful.
 At Monument, we connect you to therapists with direct experience helping people cut back on drinking in a confidential and judgement-free virtual environment.

 Online alcohol support groups